-Actions Timeframe 2.1 Activate the Wimmera River and its environs 2.1.1 Recognise and manage any potential detrimental outcomes from increased access and use of the river corridor.
-Short 2.1.2 Enhance the river environs to provide for opportunities for increased biodiversity and habitat restoration.
-Medium 2.2 Improve access and connectivity to and around the Wimmera River.
-2.2.1 Formalise and secure easy and continuous public access for people of all abilities within the wider river corridor, including along both banks of the river.
+2.1 Activate the Wimmera River and its environs in collaboration with stakeholders Priority 2.1.1 Recognise and manage any potential detrimental outcomes from increased access and use of the river corridor.
+2.1.2 Enhance the river environs to provide for opportunities for increased biodiversity and habitat restoration.
+2.2 Improve access and connectivity to and around the Wimmera River 2.2.1 Formalise and secure easy and continuous public access for people of all abilities within the wider river corridor, including along both banks of the river.
 This may require the strategic acquisition of land to ensure standards for a shared path.
 Medium 2.2.2 Engage with the community, Wimmera CMA, and other key stakeholders to determine the location and design of access to the river.
-Medium 2.2.3 Ensure all land that abuts the Wimmera River and Burnt Creek is in public ownership.
-Long 2.2.4 Consider the long-term relocation of the Horsham Caravan Park to open up the riverfront to wider community access and usage.
-This recommendation is not about moving it away from the river, but finding a more suitable location to accommodate the future needs of the town and community.
-Long 2.3 Promote the Wimmera River corridor as a key community recreational asset.
-2.3.1 Design an active living program which encourages the use of the river corridor.
-Short 2.3.2 Develop more community amenities along Menadue Street and the river foreshore such as picnic tables and shaded seating areas.
-Short 2.3.3 Provide opportunities for improved integration of community-based activities in the Horsham Central Activities District with the river corridor.
-Short 2.3.4 Deliver public realm design outcomes along the riverfront to encourage and support increased recreational activity.
-2.3.5 Develop parklands with play areas on the south bank of the river to provide improved areas and facilities that will attract people to visit and take advantage of these prime river corridor destinations for a range of activities.
-Medium 2.3.6 Develop a Master Plan that incorporates and opens up City Oval - and Sawyer Park - to leverage the river frontage to its maximum potential.
-Medium 2.3.7 Investigate the development of family spaces, such as a splash park, paddle boat hire, night markets, fetes, arts or an outdoor cinema.
-Medium 2.3.8 In conjunction with the Showgrounds Committee of Management and GRV, develop a 20 year strategy for the Showgrounds locality.
-The objective should be to open up this asset to the community, whilst ensuring the greyhound racing club activities are secured for dual benefit of the Club and safety of the public.
-Long 2.4 Encourage uses within the Wimmera River corridor that contribute to Horsham's economy.
-2.4.1 Encourage and support events that celebrate the river corridor.
-Short 2.4.2 Activate areas fronting the river to attract patronage and stimulate activity around the river corridor, such as the development of riverside catering/dining venues.
-Medium 2.5 Ensure ongoing recognition of cultural significance of the Wimmera River corridor.
-2.5.1 Ensure all river access is sustainable and respectful of biodiversity, river health, Aboriginal and post-contact cultural heritage.
-Short 2.5.2 Identify, protect and manage significant post contact cultural elements along the river corridor.
-Short
+Medium 2.2.3 3 Consider the long-term relocation of the Horsham Caravan Park to open the riverfront to wider community access and usage.
+2.3 Promote the Wimmera River corridor as a key community recreational asset 2.3.1 Support the community to deliver active living initiatives along the river corridor.
+Ongoing 2.3.2 Identify and develop key locations on both sides of the river to improve facilities which accommodate a range of activities.
+Identified locations include: Sawyer Park, City Oval and Horsham Showgrounds.
+Note: Any future consideration of a regional indoor/outdoor sports facility at the Horsham Showgrounds would be determined as a result of the conducting of a feasibility study independently which considers Crown Land Showgrounds site and the Horsham West option (Jenkinson Avenue site) High 2.4 Ensure ongoing recognition of cultural significance of the Wimmera River corridor 2.4.1 Ensure all river access is sustainable and respectful of biodiversity, river health, and indigenous and non-indigenous cultural heritage.
+High

-3. IMPROVE OPEN SPACE PROVISION
+3. IMPROVE OPEN SPACE